haonanhe/MEAD-3D/README.md

 ![Comparison of the reconstruction results on MEAD (left) and VoxCeleb2 (right) datasets.](https://github.com/haonanhe/MEAD-3D/blob/main/3DReconstructionCompare-names.png)

-* The dataset can be downloaded via Googledrive or Baidudisk.
+* The dataset can be downloaded via [BaiduNetDisk](https://pan.baidu.com/s/1rJzDlOiJXtcDctt1aFSpKA?pwd=joi4).

 * The dataset is organized as below: